jsakamoto/BlazingStory/README.md

 # Add the Blazing Story app project to the solution
 dotnet sln add ./MyBlazorWasmApp1.Stories/
 ```

+> [!Note]
+> If you are working on a Blazor Server application project, you should do the `dotnet new blazingstoryserver` command.

 The file layout will be the following tree.